Kasra Nouri

 Kasra Nouri (کسری نوری) is an Iranian journalist and political activist.
 He was the CEO of "Majzooban-e noor" website, which covered news about the Dervish religious community, Nouri was last arrested with his family during 2018 Dervish protests and sentenced to 12 years in prison and 148 lashes.

 Iranian journalist Kasra Nouri was arrested in February 2018 while covering religious protests for the Majzooban-e-Noor website, which covers news about the Gonabadi Dervishes, a Sufi splinter group.
 He is serving a 12-year sentence on anti-state charges in Adel-Abad prison near the central city of Shiraz, after initially being held in the Greater Tehran Penitentiary.
 Tehran's Appeals Court upheld his sentence in March 2019.

 During the 2018 Dervish protests, he was arrested along with his mother Shokoufeh Yadollahi and his brothers Pouria Nouri and Amir Nouri.

 Majzooban-e-Noor covers news about the Gonabadi dervishes' religious community.
-Nouri had reported that security and intelligence forces had incited local residents to attack the dervishes during a September 2011 confrontation, causing one death and injuries to several others.
+Nouri had reported that security and intelligence forces had incited residents to attack the dervishes during a September 2011 confrontation, causing one death and injuries to several others.
 Many dervishes, including several other journalists with Majzooban-e-Noor, were imprisoned immediately after the 2011 crackdown.